Welcome to Where It's Soft.

 Nothing else you need to manage.

-Allow the breath to move in the rhythm that it finds.
+And allow your breath to move in the rhythm it's found.

-Just gently come back to the feeling of the breath leaving your body.
+Just gently coming back to the feeling of the breath leaving your body.

-We'll stay here for a few more breaths.
+Just stay here together for a final few more breaths,

-You found a place of softness inside something hard,
+You found a moment of softness inside something incredibly hard,

 Take what you need,